stashed/docs/docs/addons/etcd/etcd/index.md

 Here,

 - `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to restore an Etcd database.
-- `.spec.task.params` refers to the names and values of the Params objects specifying necessary parameters and their values for restoring backupdata into an Etcd database cluster.
+- `.spec.task.params` refers to the names and values of the Params objects specifying necessary parameters and their values for restoring backed up data into an Etcd cluster.
+- The `initialcluster` argument of `spec.task.params` section refers to the initial cluster configuration of the Etcd cluster and it must be the same as the initial cluster configuration of the deployed Etcd cluster.
+- The `dataDir` argument of `spec.task.params` section refers to the datadir of the deployed Etcd cluster where the backed up data will get restored.
+- The `workloadKind` argument of `spec.task.params` section refers to the workload e.g. Pod/StatefulSet we have used to deploy the Etcd cluster where we are operating restore using Stash.
+- The `workloadName` argument of `spec.task.params` section refers to the workload name we have used to deploy the Etcd cluster.
 - `.spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
 - `.spec.target.ref` refers to the respective AppBinding of the `Etcd` database.
 - `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.
+- In `spec.runtimeSettings.Container.securityContext` we have specified root user and root group.
+We need to delete existing data of the data dir of our Etcd cluster in order to restore the backed up data.
+For that, the restoresession job needs either the root access or the same user access as Etcd database pods.
+You can specify anyone of the two user.

 Let's create the `RestoreSession` object object we have shown above,